Podolsk cadets: Borovsk battle

 On October 11, Germans attempted to storm the Ilyinskoye line and organized an attack to quickly capture the town of Borovsk.
 From 12 to 20 October, there were fierce battles, many cadets sacrificed their lives in an attempt to slow down the advancement of the invaders.

 On October 20, the remaining cadets, having received orders from the Headquarters of the 43rd army, withdrew to rejoin the main troops.
 The surviving cadets of the Podolsk infantry school were relocated to the Ivanovo region, where another infantry school was organized in the city of Shuya.
 The Podolsk artillery school was evacuated to Bukhara in the Uzbek SSR.

 In the battles at the Ilyinskoye line, Russian sources claim the Podolsk cadets killed about 5,000 German soldiers and officers, and disabled about 100 tanks.
-These numbers are only from soviet sources, and are likely inflated...The order of the Headquarters was fulfilled at the cost of thousands of lives.
+The order of the Headquarters was fulfilled at the cost of thousands of lives.
 According to some reports, about 2,500 cadets were killed in October, 1941, while alternative sources claim that only one out of ten of the 3,500 soldiers of the cadet regiment survived.
 Nevertheless, it made it possible for the Headquarters to relocate additional military units and weapons from the eastern regions of the country to the frontline and finally defend the capital.